Help People. Work in a Variety of Settings.

 Sarah Tuzzolo has a very personal reason for wanting to become an occupational therapist.
 When she was growing up, her …

 Our Occupational Therapy graduate program has a record of a 100% passing rate on certification exams and 100% job placement.
 You will graduate feeling confident and competent, ready to practice Occupational Therapy in the setting of your choice, from schools and hospitals to rehabilitation centers and nursing homes.

 Russell Sage College’s Health Sciences programs stress interprofessional education and create opportunities for future occupational and physical therapists, nurses, dieticians, mental health professionals and others to learn together, in preparation for roles on interprofessional health-care teams.
-The OT graduate program has a leadership role in three interprofessional conferences each year, which attract hundreds of health sciences students from Sage and other colleges.
+The Occupational Therapy graduate program has a leadership role in three interprofessional conferences each year, which attract hundreds of health sciences students from Sage and other colleges.

 We also have an award-winning chapter of Pi Theta Epsilon, the national honor society for Occupational Therapy students.